 If you’re trying a more creative route, this banner is definitely for you.
 This christening banner doesn’t require a lot of printing, but you’ll definitely need a whole lot of helium.

-- Clear 12-inch latex balloons
+Clear 12-inch latex balloons

-- Tissue fringe garland
+Tissue fringe garland

-- Twine or ribbons
+Twine or ribbons

 If you're not up for cutting up multi-colored papers or tissue, then you can buy some from a store.
 Get your inflated balloon and stuff as much confetti as possible in there about a ½ cup should do.
 Blow up your balloons and tie it as securely as possible.
 To get the confetti to spread out and cling to the interior, rub the balloons on a carpet or a sweater.
 Print out all the letters you need and trim it out properly.
 Add a thin layer of glue on the back of each letter and stick it to the middle of the balloon.
 Take your tissue fringe garland and hang it across the wall you’d be hanging the balloons.
 Tie twine around the knot of each balloon and attach it to the tissue garland so that the balloons just touch.

 Banner 3: Happy Baptism *Insert Name*

 This isn't the most colorful banner in the crowd, but it definitely nifty and can be reused as many times as possible.
-If you like to reuse your banner as many times as possible, we highly recommend this chalk cloth banner for your baby’s christening, that can be reused if and when you have another kid.
+If you like to reuse your banner as many times as possible, we highly recommend this chalk cloth banner for your baby’s christening, which can be reused if and when you have another kid.

 High-Quality Felt (Not Wool) – 1/4 Yard

-- 3 Yards Ribbon, Bias Tape, Trim
+3 Yards Ribbon, Bias Tape, Trim